ScottMichaud/YandereSimulatorLauncher2/YandereSimulatorLauncher2/README.txt

 ====================================

 Release Notes:
+Version 2.10.0
+ - Updated branding with a new background image and video.
+ - The yan/dere timer has been disabled (as the new assets do not have yan versions).

 Version 2.9.0
  - Special thanks to GitHub users: counter185, Ramobo, and nolemretaWxd.
  - (GitHub PR #12): (Contributed by GitHub user counter185) Download progress is now updated on the launcher taskbar icon.